getsentry/sentry-wizard/README.md

 There are multiple ways to run the Wizard.

-1. Install it globally and run it anywhere:
+1. Install globally and run it anywhere:

 ```bash
 npm install -g @sentry/wizard